MohidFarhan/MohidFarhan.github.io/_posts/2025-10-10-Unlocking-the-Secrets-of-the-Universe-with-a-Telescope.md

 T=\frac{hc}{\lambda k_B}
 $$

-This gives you a got back-of-the-envelope estimation of how temperature can be reinterpret as a function of temperature.
+This gives you a good back-of-the-envelope estimation of how temperature can be reinterpreted as a function of temperature.

 Now that you have an intuition, we can move to a precise method which is the Wien's displacement law: